ANZAC Peace Park: Features

 Features found within the park include: a memorial wall, pier of remembrance, interpretive signage, lighting, landscaping, pathways and seating.
-A small area of garden named Lone Pine Grove has been planted with Aleppo Pines, the same tree as found on Lone Pine ridge in Gallipoli providing a living connection between Albany and Gallpoli.
-Situated adjacent to Princess Royal Harbour at the bottom of York Street the park is an open area containing the various features to commemorate the departure of soldiers who fought in World War I.
+A small area of garden named Lone Pine Grove has been planted with Aleppo pines, the same tree as found on Lone Pine ridge in Gallipoli providing a living connection between Albany and Gallpoli.
+Situated adjacent to Princess Royal Harbour at the bottom of York Street, the park is an open area containing the various features to commemorate the departure of soldiers who fought in World War I.

-In 2014, the park was the focal point of the centenary, or 100th anniversary of the departure of the ANZAC troops for World War I. For many of the troops Albany would have been the last they saw of their homeland.
+In 2014, the park was the focal point of the centenary of the departure of the ANZAC troops for World War I. For many of the troops Albany was the last they saw of their homeland.
 A commemorative service was held in the park, attended by 60,000 people with dignitaries such as the Australian Prime Minister, Tony Abbott, and the New Zealand Prime Minister, John Key, who both gave addresses as part of the ceremony.